 Nor is the length of the warranty necessarily an indicator of the quality of the faucet.
 Some of the best faucets are accompanied by meager warranties; while mediocre faucets have "lifetime" warranties.
 Why?
 Because the makers of inexpensive faucets know from experience that there is very little likelihood you will exercise your rights under the warranty.
 It's usually less trouble to just buy another inexpensive faucet.
 And, if you do claim under the warranty, a few parts don't cost the faucet company very much.
 So a "lifetime" warranty is good, and rather cheap advertising.

 Most North American faucet manufacturers offer "lifetime" warranties on moving parts and most finishes.
-"Lifetime" faucet warranties are not, however, actually for your actual lifetime; "life of the house" does not mean for the life of the house; and 100 year warranties are not really for 100 years.
+"Lifetime" faucet warranties are not, however, for your actual lifetime; "life of the house" does not mean for the life of the house and 100-year warranties are not really for 100 years.
 No matter the wording in the bold print at the top of the warranty, the warranty typically lasts:

 Some faucet companies are not above succumbing to the temptation of a Barnum Warranty.
-They boldly advertise their lifetime faucet warranties, but then, in the fine print, exclude faucet finishes, cartridges and leaking.
+They boldly advertise their lifetime faucet warranties, but then, in the fine print, exclude faucet finishes, cartridges, and leaking.
 What's left?
 An exploding spout?
 All the things that are likely to fail are not covered by the lifetime warranty.
-Spouts have exploded (see the image above), but it's extremely rare today.
+Spouts have exploded (see the image above), but it's extremely rare.

 Some companies play even more elaborate games with the warranty language.
 A lifetime warranty is offered in bold print, but a close reading of the fine print reveals something much less than a lifetime guaranty.

-But, it gets even more confusing.
+But, it can get even more confusing.
 On the specification sheets provided for some Yosemite faucets the warranty is stated as:

 But, if you then happen to stumble across the company's "terms and conditions" of sale you will find the following: